Gaston VII, Viscount of Béarn: Order of the Faith and Peace

 Gaston was highly reputed as a warrior, staunch defender of the Béarnais, ally of the French, and enemy of the English.
 A powerful and independent figure in Gascony, he was the first major patron of the Order of the Faith and Peace.
 He was defeated and captured by Simon de Montfort, 6th Earl of Leicester, in 1248.
 In 1250 he was brought to England with Simon, who pardoned him there.

 Imprisonment

 However, in 1252 Gaston once more rebelled when he allied with Alfonso X of Castile, who had laid claim to the Duchy of Gascony.
 This time Henry III pursued a diplomatic strategy; he arranged a marriage between his son Edward and Alfonso's daughter Eleanor.
 Fourteen-year-old Edward was then granted the duchy by his father.
 In January 1276 Gaston surrendered to Edward and was imprisoned at Winchester.
 Three years later he made an agreement with Edward whereby his lands were restored.

 Family

-Between 1245 and 1250 Gaston married Martha, Viscountess of Marsan (also called Amata of Mastas; died 1270/3), daughter of Boson de Mathe, lord of Cognac, and Petronilla of Bigorre.
-The couple had four children, all daughters:
+Between 1245 and 1250 Gaston married Martha, Viscountess of Marsan, daughter of Boson de Mathe, lord of Cognac, and Petronilla of Bigorre.
+The couple had: